antonycourtney/antsrants/content/blog/oneref/index.md

 a promise, making the [State, Auxiliary Value] pair available to **awaitableUpdate**'s caller.

 At first it seems a bit odd to provide an awaitable version of **update** -- why should the application await on its own state updates?
-But the React programming requires that **update** (and its React ancestor, **setState**) is an asynchronous operation -- the update can not be applied synchronously to the current state since state must remain frozen until the current render cycle completes.
+But the React programming model requires that **update** (and its React ancestor, **setState**) is an asynchronous operation -- the update can not be applied synchronously to the current state since state must remain frozen until the current render cycle completes.
 The addition of **awaitableUpdate** solves an important practical problem: It enables an async block to resume _after_ an update has been applied, and see fresh data derived from the application state as of the time of the update.

 This enables writing complex application action sequences with linear control flow in the style of redux-saga (a source of inspiration for this work), using async functions instead of generator functions.